 3 Ways Amherst Athletics Prepared Me For Life

-I received a letter from my alma mater.
+A few months after I graduated, I received a letter from my alma mater.
 In the envelope was a photo of me just seconds after I received my diploma.
 That picture made graduating from Amherst College “real” for the first time - and sparked a curiosity about what those four years at Amherst instilled in me.
 As a former football player, I wholeheartedly identified as a student-athlete and owe many memories and lessons to football, and the role it played in my college career.

 In hindsight, my career on the field was exceptionally underwhelming.
 I charted one start in the 4th game of my career, never scored a touchdown (as a running back), and my freshman year turned out to be the year I played most.
 Nonetheless, I look back on those four years with sincere pride and happiness, as I now understand that my personal development, and self-satisfaction, transcended far past on-the-field production.
 My career as a student-athlete at Amherst taught me three things that I'll carry with me for the rest of my days.